Yes, Delta-9 gummies expire over time. But when we talk about a THC edible “going bad,” we can be talking about two different things:

 Before eating an old edible, run it through this safety checklist.
 If it fails any of these tests, throw the entire jar away.

 To make THC absorbable, brands infuse it into a carrier oil (usually coconut or MCT oil) before mixing it into the gummy.
-Over time, these fats oxidize and go rancid.
-If you open the jar and it smells sour, musty, or like old cooking oil, the fats have spoiled.
+Over time, these oils go rancid.
+If you open the jar and it smells sour, musty, or like old cooking oil, the gummies have spoiled.

 2. Visible Mold or “Fuzz.”